-A council can operate under one of four models:
+A council can operate under one of four models2:

-- A leader and cabinet In this model (the most common), the full council elects a leader, who in turn appoints and chairs the cabinet/executive.
-Each cabinet member has a specific area of responsibility for example, housing or resources.
-Many councils have a civic mayor or chairman to carry out ceremonial duties and chair meetings, although they cannot make decisions about council business. - A committee system Some councils opt for a committee system whereby a number of committees are established, each with a specific area of responsibility.
-The political groups appoint elected members to those committees.
+- A leader and cabinet The full council elects a leader, who appoints and chairs the cabinet.
+Each cabinet member has a specific area of responsibility for example, finance - A committee system The council establishes a number of committees, each with a specific area of responsibility.
+The political groups appoint elected members to those committees